tbashor/angularjs-socket-cluster/README.md

-## TalkFusion Socket Client
+## AngularJS SocketCluster Client

-This module provides a socket wrapper using the socket cluster client to interface with the TalkFusion socket server.
+This module provides a socket wrapper using the socket cluster client to interface with a socket server.

 ###### Dependencies